-Five Signs You May Not be Ready to Buy, Yet.
+Five Signs You May Not Be Ready to Buy, Yet.

 There might be some dissent among housing professionals, but not everyone needs to own a home right now.
-Let’s face it reality, some people out there have no business owning a home at all, ever.
+Let’s face the reality, some people out there have no business owning a home at all, ever.

 Most of you, however, will eventually buy a home and be perfect homeowners.
 You just need to do a little legwork and address a few poor early 20’s life choices.

 Some of you are completely qualified to buy right now.
-You have great credit, ample assets and a solid income.
+You have great credit, ample assets, and a solid income.
 Having these qualities qualify you to buy, but should you?

 Whatever your boat, here are some of the reasons you might consider waiting.